 Ceiling fan: The light/fan over the bed is controlled with the pull chains (there are symbols for light and fan on the two chains).
 The switch is by the green couch, but you can do everything with the chains if you leave the switch on.

 Windows: The bay window is great for solar gain in the afternoon.
 On warm days, I pull the curtains closed to keep the place cooler.
 I turn off the heater in the summer, to save energy.
-If weather becomes cold, contact me, and I'll walk you through lighting the pilot, but it's usually only needed December-March.
+It's usually on in December-March.

-Linens/supplies: Extra linens are in the plastic tub beside the shower, and cleaning supplies are under the kitchen and bathroom sinks.
+Linens/supplies: Extra linens are in the black locker beside the shower, and cleaning supplies are under the kitchen and bathroom sinks.

 Cleaning: I use a dry Swiffer to clean the floors (mop and cloths are in the bathroom).
 The kitchen counters are zinc, so they stain and tarnish naturally.
 You can use non-abrasive cleaner to wipe them (So, sponge=good, Scotchbrite=bad).
 Please don't let wine or acids like lemon juice dry on them.

-Trash Day is Wednesday!: If you are staying on a Tuesday night, please take trash cans to the curb Tuesday night, and bring them in Wednesday morning.
+Trash Day is Wednesday!: But you don't need to worry about it unless you are staying multiple weeks.
 Bagged trash goes in the black cans, and all recycling (cardboard, paper, glass, plastic, and metal) goes in the blue.
 If you want to compost, throw your food scraps in a neighbor's green bin.
 I personally don't bother because I am a terrible person.
 Always keep the garage door locked.

 Freezer: The freezer drawers are on the left under the island.
 Make sure they close all the way, or your ice cream will melt and you will be sad.